openjdk/guide/src/guide/jbs-jdk-bug-system.md

     * This may involve reproducing the bug, if doing so is fast and easy.
     * In addition to the version where the bug was found, take special care to also investigate if the bug affects mainline.
       * See [Indicating what releases an issue is applicable to](#indicating-what-releases-an-issue-is-applicable-to) for more details.
-    * For enhancements the [Affects Version]{.jbs-field} should be empty, unless you feel that it is only relevant to a particular release family, and should not go into a future mainline release.
+    * For enhancements the [Affects Version]{.jbs-field} should be empty unless it is only relevant to a particular release family, and should not go into a future mainline release.
 1. Set the [Fix Version/s]{.jbs-field}.
    * A bug should be fixed first in the most recent version where it exists.
 If you don't know what version the fix will go into set the [Fix Version/s]{.jbs-field} to [tbd]{.jbs-value}.
    * If the bug also exists in older versions it may require [backporting].